itsbenweeks/benweeks.github.io/_posts/2016-9-12-Vipassana.md

 practice requires me to be aware of my body, and this got in the way for a bit at the beginning of the course as I fixated on my posture.
 It wasn't until the 2nd or 3rd day that I could let enough of that go so that I could work on the other stuff that I needed to.
 Once it was done I started getting into the meditation.
-Saying that it was easy is entirely correct, but it was necessary.
+Saying that it was easy isn't entirely correct, but it was necessary.
 There was quite a bit of emotional cruft that I had put aside during my studies.
 Having the days I did really helped me look at it, dig into it, and get closer